fisher-alice/johnny-five-wiki/Pin.md

   pin: The pin address of the pin
   type: The type of pin this is, either "digital" or "analog"
   value: The most recently reported value for this pin.
-}
+  mode: The mode (number) for the pin.
+See "Modes" below }
 ```